Nitrokey/nitrokey-app.snappy/README.md

 Current issues list could be found under [issues page](https://github.com/Nitrokey/nitrokey-app.snappy/issues).

 Most important as of 20160715:
-- A tray icon could not be shown (snappy platform issue)
+- A tray icon could not be shown (snappy platform issue) (update 20161129: should be fixed within a month)
 - Could not install package without `--devmode`(no available interface for device talk)
 - Not working with encrypted home: `failed to create user data directory. errmsg: Permission denied` - please check [solution](https://bugs.launchpad.net/ubuntu/+source/snapd/+bug/1592696/comments/8)